Reviews You Can Rely On

 The same rings true for a good day bag for other day-to-day adventures.
 Consider what your “essentials” are.
 If you're out to explore a new city or a new trail, keep in mind what you like to have on you, whether it be a change of clothes, headphones, or a packed lunch.
 Plenty of day bags will have enough space to hold your belongings.
 If you're taking a computer or tablet along, prioritize a backpack or messenger bag with a designated sleeve or compartment to keep it safe.

-Headed on a work trip or to an event?
+Are you headed on a work trip or to an event?
 You'll want a bag that can keep your fancy clothes wrinkle-free while keeping ahold of all your regular travel wear.
 Many carry on options and suitcases have included or incorporated garment bags to keep your business or formal attire looking fresh for those special events and meetings.
-These special compartments are often removable, so you can hang up your attire once at your destination.
+These special compartments are often removable so that you can hang up your attire once at your destination.
 And when you're not on a trip where you'll need that specific component, you can leave it at home and free up some internal space.

 travel bag - if the last thing you want is to show up to an event with wrinkled...